 Enjoy wine tastings at the Marlborough vineyards, famous for their Sauvignon Blanc, Chardonnay and Pinot Noirs.

 Wellington to Lake Taupo

-- Discover the volcanic and geothermal wonders of Rotorua
+- Experience the volcanic and geothermal wonders of Rotorua, the Maori heartland

 Distance: 28 km / 18 miles

 The three hour ferry crossing passes through Queen Charlotte Sound, so enjoy the wonderful scenery as you leave the South Island, hopefully interspersed with sightings of dolphins playing in the calmer waters.